Structure of $k$-Matching-Planar Graphs: Introduction

-It follows from \cref{introseparators} that every $n$-vertex topological $k$-matching-planar graph such that no $t$ edges incident to a common vertex pairwise cross has a balanced separator of order~$\mathcal{O}_{k, t}(\sqrt{n})$ \citep{RS-II}.
+\cref{introseparators} implies that every $n$-vertex topological $k$-matching-planar graph with no $t$ pairwise crossing edges incident to a common vertex has a balanced separator of order $\mathcal{O}_{k, t}(\sqrt{n})$~\citep{RS-II}.
 This generalises the classical result of \citet{LT79}, which says that every $n$-vertex planar graph has a balanced separator of size $\mathcal{O}(\sqrt{n})$.

+\header{Local Treewidth} \citet{Eppstein-Algo00} introduced the following definition under the guise of the ‘treewidth-diameter’ property.
+A graph class $\mathcal{G}$ has \defn{bounded local treewidth} if there is a function $f$ such that for every graph $G \in \mathcal{G}$, for every vertex $v \in V(G)$ and for every integer $r > 0$, the subgraph of $G$ induced by the set of vertices at distance at most $r$ from $v$ has treewidth at most $f(r)$.

 \citet[Lemma~6]{DMW17} proved that every graph with layered treewidth $\ell$ and radius $r$ has treewidth at most $\ell(2r + 1) - 1$.
-Thus the following is an immediate corollary of \cref{introLTW}.
+This implies that every graph class with bounded layered treewidth has bounded local treewidth.
+By \cref{introLTW}, the class of topological $k$-matching-planar graphs with no $t$ pairwise crossing edges incident to a common vertex has bounded local treewidth.
+In other words, we have the following:

 \begin{thm} Let $G$ be a topological $k$-matching-planar graph with radius $r$ such that no $t$ edges incident to a common vertex pairwise cross.
 Then $\tw(G) \leqslant r \cdot f(k, t)$ for some function~$f$. \end{thm}